mDIS inside Docker - Part 1

 TBC: check if all processes/services inside the containers are running, and if not, start them.

-Troubleshooting container with HTML frontend for Docker registry
+Troubleshooting container with HTML frontend for Docker Container Registry

-A common problem is that webserver process 'Apache' inside the container is not running.
+A common problem is that the web server process 'Apache' inside the container is not running.

 Enter the container, start Apache manually: